 These services cater to firms ranging from AI-focused companies developing foundation models to traditional businesses looking to incorporate AI capabilities into their operations.
 The hyperscalers' offerings enable organizations to access high-performance AI computing without the need for significant upfront investment in hardware and software infrastructure.
-To power these services, hyperscalers purchase vast quantities of GPUs from Nvidia, costing many billions of dollars.
+To power these services, hyperscalers need vast quantities of AI chips, costing many billions of dollars.

 Going up one more level, we have data.
 To train a model, one needs to combine both large amounts of data and compute.
 Foundation models are trained on both publicly available and private data sources.
-Public sources include C4, The Pile, Project Gutenberg Corpus, LAION, Internet Archive, GitHub, and Stack Exchange.12 These datasets cover a wide range of text, from web content and academic writing to classic literature and image captions, providing diverse training material for AI models.
+Public sources include C4, The Pile, Project Gutenberg Corpus, LAION, Internet Archive, GitHub, and Stack Exchange.
+10 These